 In answering questions, he had indicated his willingness to act in self-defense or in defense of fellow Jehovah’s Witnesses if they were attacked and because he allowed that he believed in “theocratic” wars and would be willing to fight for Jehovah at the Battle of Armageddon.

-Supreme Court rules Sicurella's willingness to fight in end-of-world theocratic war not relevant
+Court ruled Sicurella's willingness to fight in end-of-world theocratic war not relevant

 The Supreme Court, however, found Sicurella to be legitimately exempt from military induction.